FabricMC/fabric-docs/versions/1.20.4/develop/items/first-item.md

 You can now register an item using the method now.

-The item constructor takes in an instance of the `Items.Settings` class as a parameter.
+The item constructor takes in an instance of the `Item.Properties` class as a parameter.
 This class allows you to configure the item's properties through various builder methods.

 ::: tip
-If you want to change your item's stack size, you can use the `maxCount` method in the `Items.Settings`/`FabricItemSettings` class.
+If you want to change your item's stack size, you can use the `maxStackSize` method in the `Item.Properties`/`FabricItemSettings` class.

 This will not work if you've marked the item as damageable, as the stack size is always 1 for damageable items to prevent duplication exploits.
 :::